swagatobhaskar/blog-app/README.md

 - make app/blog/draft/page.tsx a client component?
 May be, because it requires authenticated requests.
   But, protected pages can be server components, as I saw!
   Is the same required for `app/blog/draft/[id]/page.tsx`?
+- actions vs client side fetch when httponly cookies are involved!
 -